otter-sec/rctf/CONTRIBUTING.md

 **Note that this will start two servers**.
 The API listens on `http://localhost:3000` by default while the frontend is served by Preact on `http://localhost:8080`.

-There are also two development settings you have to change to develop the frontend.
+Before committing your changes, please:

-Before commiting your changes, you should run `yarn lint` and `yarn lint --fix` to fix any linting errors.
+- run `yarn lint` and `yarn lint --fix` to fix any linting errors

-You should also use `yarn test` to ensure there are no regressions.
+- run `yarn test` to ensure there are no regressions

 ## Commits

-Finally when it's all done, you can commit with `git commit`.
+Finally, when it's all done, you can commit with `git commit`.

 Make sure to follow the [commit message guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).